 St. Paul Winter Carnival

-The St. Paul Winter Carnival Sled Dog Races have been cancelled because of lack of snow.
+The 126th St. Paul Winter Carnival kicks off Thursday, minus a couple of events because of the lack of snow.